 Creed III Star Michael B. Jordan Ranks Anime's Best Starter Series

-Creed 3's star, Michael B. Jordan, hasn't been shy when it comes to talking about the influence that the anime medium has had both on himself and the latest boxing film to arise from the Rocky franchise.
-With Creed 3 showtimes filling theaters the world over and Adonis Creed taking on an opponent who has a major connection to his past in Jonathan Majors' Damian "Dame" Anderson, Jordan talked about which anime series "newbies" should explore first if they are looking to see the best that the medium has to offer.
+Creed 3's star Michael B Jordan, hasn't been shy when it comes to talking about the influence anime has had both on himself and the latest boxing film to arise from the Rocky franchise.
+With Creed 3 showtimes filling theaters the world over and Adonis Creed taking on an opponent who has a major connection to his past in Jonathan Majors' Damian "Dame" Anderson, Jordan talked about which anime series "newbies" should explore first if they are looking to see the best that anime has to offer.

 In a recent interview, Jordan was asked which anime he would recommend that non-anime fans should dive into if they wanted to see the best that the medium had to offer, with Adonis Creed himself listing off some heavy hitters such as Dragon Ball, One Piece, Hunter x Hunter, Naruto, and Bleach to name a few: